May Xue: Biography

 In 2006, Xue was hired by Cartier to become the area retail manager of North China.
 Xue spent one-year at Cartier before starting her own public relations company called Imperial Connect.
 The company last just under two years (2007-2009).
 During those two years, Imperial Connect partnered with Jet Set Sports to become a VIP host for the 2008 Beijing Olympics where Xue held the role of event manager.
 Imperial Connect also worked with Hainan Airlines to host the inaugural China to Seattle flight event.
 Most of Imperial Connect's clients were in the art industry.
 The Bruce Lee Gallery was one of Imperial Connect's clients.
 Xue, still running Imperial Connect, also worked with the Kent Logan Foundation, Lawrence Schiller, Chinese Contemporary Art Awards (CCAA) and Uli Sigg.

 This prompted Xue's entry into the art industry.
 In November 2008, shortly after Xue finished the CCAAs at UCCA, she was offered job by founder Guy Ullens who brought her on as UCCA Store retail director.
 In 2011, Xue was promoted to CEO of UCCA.
 In 2017, Xue announced her resignation.

-In 2017 Xue began working for K11 Art Foundation (Shenyang, Beijing, Tianjin) Art Museum General Manager, Shenyang K11 Art Center design, opening preparations, exhibition curatorial, Beijing K11 Art Project architectural design, project management, content strategy planning, openingpreparations, Tianjin K11 Art content planning, researching, preparations.
+In 2017 Xue began working for K11 Art Foundation (Shenyang, Beijing, Tianjin) Art Museum General Manager, Shenyang K11 Art Center design, opening preparations, exhibition curatorial, Beijing K11 Art Project architectural design, project management, content strategy planning, opening preparations, Tianjin K11 Art content planning, researching, preparations.

-also serves as the Director of Education and Institutional Relations of the K11 Art Foundation.
-Together with the newly appointed members of the K11 Art Foundation in November 2017, she continue to fulfill its commitment to promote the development of contemporary Chinese art and help KAF explore and support contemporary Chinese artists with a global perspective And artistic creation, this new vision will lead KAF into a new era of global development, making it a world-class cultural institution.
+She also serves as the Director of Education and Institutional Relations of the K11 Art Foundation.
+Together with the newly appointed members of the K11 Art Foundation in November 2017, she continue to fulfill its commitment to promote the development of contemporary Chinese art and help KAF explore and support contemporary Chinese artists with a global perspective and artistic creation.